CoderDojoMcDonough/Mentor-Marketing/Plan_Use-LinkedIn-to-find-mentors.md

 you begin to solicit mentors.

 ## Setup Mentor Signup Form
 Use a system like Google Forms or signupgenius.com to build a Mentor Signup Form.
 The [CoderDojo McDonough Mentor Signup Form](https://docs.google.com/forms/d/1w2hYEt8bc-hVj4FM14ZAVDLq41WPmRewpAsJqVrC--A/viewform) is an example google form.
+If you use Google Forms, make sure you set the notification preferences of the spreadsheet so that your are emailed when new mentors sign up.

 ## Locate mentors
 Using LinkedIn's advanced search feature, find LinkedIn members within